Aliases for GZMA Gene

 GeneCards Summary for GZMA Gene

-GZMA (Granzyme A (Granzyme 1, Cytotoxic T-Lymphocyte-Associated Serine Esterase 3)) is a Protein Coding gene.
-Diseases associated with GZMA include chediak-higashi syndrome.
-Among its related pathways are Peptide ligand-binding receptors and Apoptosis and Autophagy.
-GO annotations related to this gene include protein homodimerization activity and serine-type endopeptidase activity.
-An important paralog of this gene is ELANE.
+GZMA (Granzyme A) is a Protein Coding gene.
+Diseases associated with GZMA include Chediak-Higashi Syndrome and Smallpox.
+Among its related pathways are Innate Lymphoid Cell Differentiation Pathways and Common Cytokine Receptor Gamma-Chain Family Signaling Pathways.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and serine-type peptidase activity.
+An important paralog of this gene is GZMK.